-This section summarizes the taxation of U.S. shareholders that are not tax-exempt organizations.
-For these purposes, the term "U.S. shareholder" is a beneficial owner of our shares that, for U.S. federal income tax purposes, is:
+For purposes of this discussion, a U.S. shareholder is a beneficial owner of our shares that for U.S. federal income tax purposes is:

-- a citizen or resident of the United States; - a corporation (including an entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States or of a political subdivision thereof (including the District of Columbia); - an estate whose income is subject to U.S. federal income taxation regardless of its source; or
+a citizen or resident of the United States:

-• any trust if (1) a U.S. court is able to exercise primary supervision over the administration of such trust and one or more U.S. persons have the authority to control all substantial decisions of the trust, or (2) it has a valid election in place to be treated as a U.S. person.
+- · a corporation (including an entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States or of a political subdivision thereof (including the District of Columbia); - · an estate whose income is subject to U.S. federal income taxation regardless of its source; or - any trust if (1) a U.S. court is able to exercise primary supervision over the administration of such trust and one or more U.S. persons have the authority to control all substantial decisions of the trust, or (2) it has a valid election in place to be treated as a U.S. person.